imaryamsamani-lang/Persian-Reciept-Order-Generator/README.md

-# 🧾 Synthetic Persian OCR Data Generator
+# 🧾 Synthetic Reciept Ocrder Generator

 A synthetic receipt data generator for training Persian OCR models.
 This tool creates orders with corresponding text labels for OCR applications.